PouceHeure/discord_bot_chatter/README.md

 ## Get started

-### Discord
+### Require
 You have to create a server and bot.

 You can follow these instructions: [https://discordpy.readthedocs.io/en/latest/discord.html](https://discordpy.readthedocs.io/en/latest/discord.html)

 ### Installation